-$Fleet Cor Board @Fleet Cor. com \\ Fleet Cor Non Management Directors @Fleet Cor. com$
+$Fleet Cor.
+Com \\ Fleet Cor.
+Non Management Directors @Fleet Cor. com$

 The Corporate Secretary reviews all written and emailed correspondence received from stockholders and other interested parties and forwards such correspondence periodically to the directors if and as appropriate.

 GOVERNANCE DISCLOSURES ON OUR WEBSITE